silx-kit/hdf5plugin/README.rst

 This module provides HDF5 plugins and sets the HDF5_PLUGIN_PATH to the appropriate value according to the version of python used.

-The module is mainly intended for use under windows but shared libraries for MacOS are also provided.
+The module is mainly intended for use under windows but shared libraries for MacOS and manylinux are also provided.

 The LZ4 plugin sources were obtained from https://github.com/nexusformat/HDF5-External-Filter-Plugins